httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 An upload is marked as completed if a request for creating the upload resource ({{upload-creation}}) or appending to it ({{upload-appending}}) included the `Upload-Complete` header field with a true value and the request content was fully processed.

 The `Upload-Complete` response header field distinguishes the response from the initial targeted resource or the temporary upload resource.
-The value of true means the response is from the the initial targeted resource, and the value of false means the response is from the temporary upload resource.
-It is worth noting that `Upload-Complete` can be true even if the upload is not complete if the targeted resource decides to generate an early response.
+The value of true means the response is from the initial targeted resource, and the value of false means the response is from the temporary upload resource.
+It is worth noting that `Upload-Complete` can be true even when the full representation data was not received if the targeted resource decides to generate an early response.

 ### Length {#upload-length}